JakubCp98/financial_scoring_tool/README.md

 A) MAIN
 1. FINALNA ANALIZA (final analysis) - model results for individual companies.
 This taab also contains a list of formulas used in the model.
-2. Qualitative_Assessment - multidimensional qualitative analysis for individual companies, performed entirely by ChatGPT via the API.
+2. Qualitative_Assessment - multidimensional qualitative analysis for individual companies, performed entirely by ChatGPT.

 B) ADDITIONALLY
 1. surowe_dane (raw data) - company financial data before processing